featured-image

 what-is-a-foreign-exchange-student

 As the name suggests, a foreign exchange student is a student who goes to a foreign country abroad to study and live as part of an exchange program.
-As part of their course of study, these students will enroll in classes at a local university or high school.
+These students typically enroll in classes at a local university or high school as part of their educational experience.

 7 Steps To Becoming a Foreign Exchange Student